European Regulation (EU) 2016/425

-The scope of the regulation will be extended beyond that of the current directive to cover items intended to provide protection to private users from heat (for instance, domestic oven gloves).
-Commercial users are already covered by the current directive.
+The scope of the regulation extends beyond that of the original directive and now covers items intended to provide protection to private users from heat (for instance, domestic oven gloves).
+Commercial users were already covered by the directive.

 The regulation clearly defines the obligations and responsibilities of manufacturers, authorised representatives, importers and distributors of PPE.
-It also introduces definitions and adapted conformity assessment procedures for made-to-measure and individually adapted PPE.
+It also introduced definitions and adapted conformity assessment procedures for made-to-measure and individually adapted PPE.
 This will be of particular interest to manufacturers of products such orthopaedic safety footwear or custom-made mouthguards.
-Some types of protection have been moved from Category II (intermediate) to Category III (complex).
-These include protection against harmful noise, drowning, cutting by hand-held chainsaws, bullet wounds or knife stabs, harmful bacteria and equipment protecting against high-pressure jets.
-For such types of protection, manufacturers will be subject to the strictest conformity procedures (EU type-examination in accordance with Module B of the regulation plus monitoring of ongoing production conformity in accordance with either Module C2 or Module D of the regulation – the equivalents under the current directive being Articles 10, 11A and 11B).
+Some PPE products have been moved from Category II (intermediate) to Category III (complex).
+These include products designed to protect against harmful noise, drowning, cutting by hand-held chainsaws, bullet wounds or knife stabs, harmful bacteria and high-pressure jets.
+For such types of protection, manufacturers will be subject to the strictest conformity procedures (EU type-examination in accordance with Module B of the regulation, plus monitoring of ongoing production conformity in accordance with either Module C2 or Module D of the regulation – the equivalents under the original directive being Articles 10, 11A and 11B).

-To ensure easy access to the declaration of conformity, manufacturers will need to ensure that when PPE is supplied to an end-user, it is accompanied by either a full hard copy of the declaration or the internet/website address where the declaration can be accessed.
+To ensure easy access to the declaration of conformity, manufacturers will now need to ensure that when PPE is supplied to an end user, it is accompanied by either a full hard copy of the declaration or the website address where the declaration can be accessed.
 In situations where an item of PPE is covered by several EU harmonised legal acts, these should be addressed by a single declaration of conformity, albeit a compilation document.

-The new regulation was published in the Official Journal of the European Union on 31st March 2016 as (EU) 2016/425, and came into force 20 days later on 21st April.
-However, the regulation will not be applied until 21st April 2018, which is two years after first coming into force, and there will then be a one-year transition period until 21st April 2019.
-Current understanding is that during this one-year transition period, it will still be possible to place on the market PPE complying with the directive, but some commentators have suggested that during this time it will not be possible to manufacture PPE to the Directive.
-Hence, the intention of the transition is for manufacturers to place PPE on the market that has been produced under the directive but is still being held in a storage facility.
-Some requests have been made to the European Commission to extend the 21st April 2018 deadline for the manufacture of PPE to the Directive.
+The new regulation was published in the Official Journal of the European Union on 31st March 2016 as (EU) 2016/425, came into force 20 days later on 21st April and was fully applied on 21st April 2018.
+This was two years after it first came into force, and there is now a one-year transition period until 21st April 2019.
+During this one-year transition period, it will be possible to place on the market PPE complying with either the directive or the regulation.
+After 21st April 2019, only PPE complying with the regulation can be placed on the market.

-EC type-examination certificates to the current PPE Directive will then become invalid at whichever date comes first – either at the stated expiry date or five years after application of the regulation (21st April 2023).
-During this time after the transition period, it will still be possible to make available on the market PPE in line with the directive but it will no longer be possible to place such PPE on the market (see box 1).
-EU type-examination certificates under the new regulation will not be issued until after 21st April 2018 and all current SATRA EC type-examination certificates under the directive will expire on 21st April 2023 (see figure 1).
+EC type-examination certificates to the old PPE Directive will become invalid at whichever date comes first – either at the stated expiry date or five years after application of the regulation (21st April 2023).
+During this time after the transition period, it will still be possible to make available on the market PPE in line with the directive, but it will no longer be possible to place such PPE on the market (see box 1).

 'Making available on the market' is when an individual product is supplied on the EU market for distribution, consumption or use, so would be typically further down the supply chain.
 When 'made available on the market', products must have been in compliance with the relevant EU legislation applicable at the time of 'placing on the market'.
 Please note the published official definitions of these two terms include much greater detail, so these descriptions should not be taken as authoritative text.